Tuesday, 30 June 2009

 Telling the Times

+On the 20th June springcoppice took part in a discussion entitled “Changing Climate Stories,” organised by Robert Butler (whose blog post here summarises our day), warmly hosted by ArtsAdmin and funded by Artists Project Earth.
+Robert’s post here gives a partial line-up of the sixteen writers, activists, journalists and academics involved in the discussion – an eclectic mix which was rather surprised to find itself on common ground in one particular way: it seemed we all had a lot to say about stories.
+The subjects covered, loosely framed by issues of displacement and migration, were wide-ranging, but storytelling recurred as our leitmotif.
+I wondered why that was.
+Were we preselected to be fascinated by narrative and by stories?
+Had the title of our discussion sent us all scurrying in search of the latest thinking on the links between storytelling and climate change activism?
+(We could start here if so).
 I want to suggest that links between climate change and stories are deeper rooted than this; that the story – any story – and the discourse of climate change are logical bedfellows.
 A story is constructed in language and unfolds over time; whether spoken or written it is particular to its teller and that teller’s locale; each retelling shifts its meaning, each new audience its interpretation; it charms and persuades; it has the power to captivate and bewitch.
 To consider climate change is also to consider language.
 The language used to describe the concept of climate change is itself contested – are we dealing with “global warming” or “global heating,” “climate change” or “climate catastrophe”?
 Are those displaced by a situation exacerbated by environmental factors “refugees,” “climate migrants,” or “forced climate migrants”?
 Climate change, as it is represented in scientific, popular scientific, journalistic or creative work, is also a matter of history, of unfolding.
 Climate science attempts to predict the future, with competing models vying for the greatest claim to accuracy.
 Campaigners rely upon sand timer models which implore both the public and the policymakers to appreciate that time is running out.
 Those that deny the scope of the human contribution to climate change do so through the suggestion that the past has been misunderstood, and the future misforecast.
 Popular scientific and journalistic discourse is filled with tipping points, apocalypses and imagined futures.

 In this narrative landscape, of course our stories – poems, novels, plays, memoirs, essays – will approach issues of history, time and memory in an unprecedented way.
 While the formal revolutions of postmodernism created narratives in which time became uncertain, such strategies often resulted in a breaking of the narrative frame – we were invited to think again about the nature of storytelling, of the status of the story as a constructed, open ended work.
 Today, our narratives play with time in response to the overarching question of climate change – the priority has shifted from the storytelling itself, to the tale told, the message of the story, and the likely responses of the reader.
 This imagined future on the smallest scale – the future anticipated thoughts and actions of the reader of or listener to the narrative – is the point where storytelling meets activism.
 Stories have the advantage over scientific data in this respect.
 While science has the analytical tools to predict the future, beyond modelling it cannot imaginatively inhabit the future it predicts.
 This is where stories come in.